By Dr. Ara Deukmedjian

 Many patients suffering from these symptoms have found remarkable relief with Deuk Laser Disc Repair (DLDR)®, a minimally invasive procedure performed by Dr. Deukmedjian at the Deuk Spine Institute.
 This advanced treatment targets the root cause of degeneration, helping patients regain function and reduce pain effectively.

-Managing cervical disc degeneration isn’t just about treatments and exercises; it’s also about avoiding habits and activities that can worsen symptoms.
-Here are key things to avoid with degenerative disc disease in the neck:
+Managing cervical disc degeneration is not just about treatments and exercises.
+It is also about avoiding habits and activities that can worsen symptoms.
+Here are the key things to avoid with degenerative disc disease in the neck.

 1. Poor Posture